Evilazaro/contoso-arch-center/pages/arch-center/docs/guide/multitenant/service/postgresql.md

----
-title: Azure Database for PostgreSQL considerations for multitenancy
-titleSuffix: Azure Architecture Center
-description: This article describes the features of Azure Database for PostgreSQL that are useful when working with multitenanted systems, and it provides links to guidance and examples.
-author: PlagueHO
-ms.author: dascottr
-ms.date: 02/04/2022
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: azure-guide
-products:
- - azure
- - azure-resource-manager
-categories:
- - data
-ms.category:
-  - fcp
-ms.custom:
-  - guide
-  - fcp
----

 # Multitenancy and Azure Database for PostgreSQL

 Many multitenant solutions on Azure use the open-source relational database management system Azure Database for PostgreSQL.
 In this article, we review the features of Azure Database for PostgreSQL that are useful when working with multitenant systems.
 The article also links to guidance and examples for how to use Azure Database for PostgreSQL, in a multitenant solution.